IExE Research Experience for Undergrads (REU)

 Program Details and Application Process

-Support: Accepted applicants will be provided a financial stipend (approximately $500/wk), and on-campus housing for the duration of the program.
+Support: Accepted applicants will receive a fellowship payment (approximately $500/wk), and on-campus housing for the duration of the program.
 Limited travel funds available, priority will be given to those who live more than 500 miles from Drexel University.

 Requirements: Applications must be 18 years of age or older, a U.S. Citizen or Permanent Resident and have completed at least 3 semesters or 4 quarters of college level coursework.